Bart of Darkness: Plot

-Meanwhile, Lisa revels in her newfound popularity with the schoolkids as a direct result of the swimming pool.
-Homer and Marge also find some time to enjoy the pool by themselves, although Homer's botched attempt to chlorinate the pool water causes problems for the schoolkids when they come back the next day.
-Lisa's time as the popular kid also proves to be short-lived when the other children abandon her in favor of Martin Prince, whose family now has an even bigger backyard pool than the Simpsons.
+Lisa revels in her newfound popularity with the schoolkids as a direct result of the swimming pool, until the other children abandon her in favor of Martin Prince, whose family now has an even bigger backyard pool than the Simpsons.
 Without the attention from the other kids, Lisa soon notices Bart's fears of what Ned might be up to, and she reluctantly agrees to help him investigate by sneaking into the Flanders house while Ned is away.
-The plan goes awry, however, when Ned unexpectedly comes home early and enters the house with an axe in his hands.
-Bart, afraid of what he thinks will happen to Lisa if Ned catches her, leaps out of his chair and struggles to chase after Ned in spite of his broken leg.
-He follows Ned into the attic, where Lisa has hidden herself, and they both start screaming in terror, only to watch as Ned puts the axe away for safekeeping.
-Ned confusedly asks Bart and Lisa what's going on, and when Bart accuses him of killing Maude, he faints from the shock.
+However, Ned unexpectedly comes home early and Lisa hides upstairs, causing Bart to chase after Ned.
+The three of them soon meet in the attic where Bart accuses Ned, who faints from the shock.

 After the police arrive to question Ned, they discover that Maude is alive and well, having just returned from her time "with God" at a Bible camp in the countryside.
-Bart presses Ned about the grave he dug in the backyard, forcing Ned to tearfully confess that the grave was for Maude's favorite ficus benjamina, which he had accidentally overwatered.
-When Ned sees the police have unearthed the dead plant from his backyard, he lets out a high-pitched scream which sounds like a woman's voice, and Bart recognizes this as the scream he originally heard.
-All of Bart's lingering questions are now answered, and Ned is cleared of any criminal suspicion.

-Martin's joy at being the new popular kid gets the better of him when he overestimates the capacity of the new pool, which quickly breaks apart from the physical stress.
-Nelson rips off Martin's swim trunks as a final insult, and the schoolkids all walk away in anger.
-Martin, standing naked and alone amid the wreckage, solemnly begins to sing "Summer Wind" as he watches the sunset.
+Bart presses Ned about the grave in his backyard, forcing Ned to tearfully confess that he dug the grave for one of Maude's houseplants after realizing it was overwatered.
+When Ned sees the police have unearthed the dead plant from his backyard, he lets out a high-pitched scream which Bart recognizes as the womanly scream he originally heard.
+Martin's turn as the new popular kid goes well until he overestimates the capacity of the new pool, which quickly breaks apart from the physical stress.
+While the schoolkids all walk away in anger, Nelson rips off Martin's swim trunks.
+Martin, naked and alone amid the wreckage, solemnly sings "Summer Wind" as he watches the sunset.